 File Description Documents

 Upload any additional information View File

-Paste link for additional Information Nil
+Paste link for additional Information http://cmscbe.com/wp-content/uploads/2024/ 04/7.1.1_Additional-Info.pdf

-7.1.2 - The Institution has facilities for alternate sources of energy and energy conservation: Solar energy Biogas plant Wheeling to the Grid Sensor-based energy conservation Use of LED bulbs/power-efficient equipment
+7.1.2 - The Institution has facilities for

+alternate sources of energy and energy

+conservation: Solar energy

+plant Wheeling to the Grid Sensor-based

+energy conservation Use of LED bulbs/

+power-efficient equipmentA.
+Any 4 or All of the above

+above

+A. Any 4 or All of the above

+above

+alternate sources of energy and energy

+biogas

+plant Wheeling to the Grid Sensor-based

+energy conservation Use of LED bulbs/

+power-efficient equipment